 For example, providing payment details via a chatbot will always be faster than having a customer call in to provide payment details to a live agent.
 Does the same hold true if a customer wants instructions on using an electronic device?
 If a customer wants to upgrade his level of service?
 For this self service KPI to be green, it should.

 No matter how excited the business may be about implementing self-service channels, if customers are not satisfied by their usability or efficiency, then the self-service channel cannot be considered a success.
 Customer satisfaction must be tracked for each self-service channel – including surveys, direct feedback and Net Promoter Score (NPS) – to learn which channels are most successful as well as which ones need improvement.
-A temporary drop in satisfaction scores is to be expected when rolling out new channels or restricting access to familiar ones, but if done correctly, customers will appreciate the ability to use self-service to get the answers they need when they need them.
+A temporary drop in satisfaction scores is to be expected when rolling out new channels or restricting access to familiar ones.
+However, if done correctly, customers will appreciate the ability to use self-service to get the answers they need when they need them.

-Self-Service Success Rate
+Self Service Success Rate